Using a HELOC to Finance Solar in Calgary: Rates, Returns & Why It’s a Smart Investment

 • Monthly HELOC payments fall between $160–$170

 As a result, cash flow is often close to neutral in the early years.
-Over time, rising electricity rates improve monthly savings.
-Once the HELOC is paid off, the system continues producing electricity at little to no cost.
+Rising electricity rates, however, improve monthly savings over time.
+After the HELOC is paid off, the system continues producing electricity at little to no cost.

 Comparing HELOC Financing to Other Options